 While I have toyed with the idea of pursuing an advanced degree, most likely a PhD, the recent instability in world events and some personal changes have turned me in another direction.
 I am going to pursue the path of independent scholarship using the digital tools I have available to me.

 On this site, I hope to share my love of Classical Chinese Medicine as well as my investigation of “the intersections.”

 I have a passion for teaching the foundations of this medicine to excited and motivated students, particularly those with no classical background.
 My hope is to be able to not only give you the essential information you need to be more powerful clinically, but also to engage you in a whole method of being a professional in this medicine and inspire you to be the best practitioner you can be.
 The world needs us doing our best work.

 As far as the intersections are concerned, I am here thinking of all of the places where our medicine becomes more than our medicine.
 All of the sociological, philosophical, historical, cultural, spiritual, political and deeply personal areas of life that East Asian medicine intersects AND can help us to understand.
 While medicine and medical practice are my primary focus, and always will be, it is these more tangential topics that often grab my imagination and compel me to write.

 If you would like to contact me, please use the form below

-I will get back to you within 2 business days.
-I am not accepting any guest posts, affiliate pitches, advertising pitches or similar – those will go unanswered.
+I will get back to you within 2 business days if a response is warranted.
+I do NOT accept guest posts at this time, and especially not from non-acupuncturists.
 Likewise, this is not an appropriate place to ask for medical advice, for you or a patient.
 For that, please visit my clinic website and reach out to me that way.

 If you are a student, and are wanting access to your previous course materials, get in touch and I’ll make sure you’re all set up.